Eddy Usage

 andvariables.cfg

-that need to be added to the same directory asprinter.cfg
+, which need to be placed in the same directory asprinter.cfg

 -